Narritjin Maymuru: Career

-Narritjin Maymuru and Banapana's fellowship became the subject for the film Narritjin in Canberra, directed and narrated by Ian Dunlop.
-The film follows the artists fellowship experience at the Australian National University in Canberra.
-In one scene Narritjin is seen lecturing students in an anthropology seminar, he discusses the techniques of bark painting and the meanings behind some of his paintings.
-Towards the end of their fellowship, Narritjin and Banapana held an exhibition of Manggalili art, the film shows the opening night of their exhibition.
-The film was originally released in 1981 and runs for forty minutes.
+Maymuru and Banapana's fellowship became the subject for the film Narritjin in Canberra, directed and narrated by Ian Dunlop.
+The film follows the artists' fellowship experience at ANU.
+In one scene, Maymuru is seen lecturing students in an anthropology seminar, in which he discusses the techniques of bark painting and the meanings behind some of his paintings.
+Towards the end of their fellowship, the two artists held an exhibition of Manggalili art.
+The film shows the opening night of the exhibition.
+The film was originally released in 1981 and runs for 40 minutes.

-Narritjin Maymuru remains a widely acclaimed artist internationally, his paintings feature in galleries and museums globally.
-His works have been offered for auction on multiple occasions with prices ranging from $291 USD to $4,553 USD.
-Narritjin Maymuru saw the arts as a mean to communicate ideas and knowledge.
+Maymuru remains a widely acclaimed artist internationally, with his paintings featuring in galleries and museums globally.
+His works have been offered for auction on multiple occasions, with prices ranging from US$291 to UD$4,553.
+Maymuru saw the arts as a mean to communicate ideas and knowledge.
 During his life he aimed to pass on this knowledge through art.
-In the 1960s Narritjin taught his daughters Bumiti and Galuma the madayin miny’tji (sacred clan design) encouraging them to paint.
-He was considered one of the first male artists to pass on the knowledge of painting to his daughters.
-Narritjin was a strong advocate for the arts as a way of maintaining and communicating the Yolngu culture.
+In the 1960s Narritjin taught his daughters Bumiti and Galuma the madayin miny’tji (sacred clan design), encouraging them to paint.
+He was one of the first male artists to pass on the knowledge of painting to his daughters.

 The Yirrkala Church Panels

 The Yirrkala Church Panels consist of two masonite sheeting panels each reaching four metres (13.12 ft.) in height, they were painted in ochre pigments originating from the Earth.
 The panels were made to be mounted adjacent to the altar in the newly erected Methodist Church.
-The panels were completed by eight artists, including Narritjin Maymuru.
+The panels were completed by eight artists, including l Maymuru.
 The artists derived from “the two defining halves of Yolngu reality, Yirritja and Dhuwa.”
-Dhuwa and Yirritja are the two defining moieties of the Yolŋu people, everything is split into these two divisions and these two halves create a whole.
-The Yirrkala Church Panels featured no Christian imagery, rather they display an episodic narrative that documents the creation stories and journeys of ancestral beings across Yolŋu land alongside sacred designs.
+Dhuwa and Yirritja are the two defining moieties of the Yolŋu people.
+The Yirrkala Church Panels featured no Christian imagery; rather they display an episodic narrative that documents the creation stories and journeys of ancestral beings across Yolŋu land alongside sacred designs.

 During the creation of the Yirrkala Church Panels a large-scale mining of bauxite was set to begin on Yirrkala land.
 The panels were created in part to demonstrate the Aboriginal connection to the land and land ownership.
-The Methodist minister Reverend Edgar Wells recalled Narritjin Maymuru proposing "a painting or something" in order to resist the threat of the land takeover.
+The Methodist minister Reverend Edgar Wells recalled Maymuru proposing "a painting or something" in order to resist the threat of the land takeover.
 The painting of the church panels was one of the first significant land rights statements documenting the Aboriginal ownership of their country.

 The Yirrkala panels were discarded by the church in 1974, but were salvaged by the Buku-Larrnggay Mulka Centre in 1978.